its-aleezA/NeoCrypt/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for full details.

+> [!
+WARNING]
-> **Warning:** This is a demonstration tool.
+> This is a demonstration tool.
 For actual secure communications, use professionally vetted cryptographic libraries.